server-script/Roblox-Projects/Character_Viewport/README.md

+Note that the example place is outdated and has not been updated since the first release, please check out the updated example place [here](https://www.roblox.com/games/5237850250/Character-Viewport-v1)

 # Roblox Character_Viewport (ALPHA)

 A Roblox module for viewing Roblox character on a viewport frame, where it auto-updates every frame and is somehow optimized for better performance.